 The Counseling Center offers services by two full-time licensed clinical staff to support students in realizing maximum benefit from both their academic and their out-of-class learning experiences.
 A consulting psychiatrist is available weekly for psychiatric evaluations, medication concerns and local referrals.

 Services provided by the Counseling Center include: brief, supportive counseling; crisis management; consulting and referral services; support groups; mediation; self-help brochures and lending library; and wellness and psycho-educational programs to increase self-knowledge and teach skills that will enhance emotional well-being.
 In addition, we offer consultation with faculty, staff, administration and the local community regarding mental health issues.

 The Health Center is staffed by a team of health care professionals, including two registered nurses, a certified nurse practitioner and a board certified internist.

 All registered students are eligible for services at the center.
 All undergraduate traditional-age (under 25 years) full-time students are required to have medical information, including a physical examination and immunization records, on file at the Hood College Health Center.
 Copies of the required health forms may be found on the Hood website.

 The center operates on a wellness model, focusing on preventive care and education to help students develop skills to maintain a healthy lifestyle.
 The center staff provides outpatient care for illnesses and injuries as well as referrals for services beyond the scope of the center.
-Staff members are available for consultation to faculty, staff and students.
+Nursing staff members are available for consultation for faculty and staff.